frank-shen-07/SACE_atar_calculator/README.md

 1. Clone or download this repository to your computer.
 2. Install Python (if not already installed).
+3. Create a virtual environment in your folder ( python -m venv <environment_name> )
-3. Install required Python packages: pip install flask
+4. Install required Python packages: pip install flask
-4. Run the Flask server: python SACEcalculator.py
+5. Run the Flask server: python SACEcalculator.py
-5. Open your browser and go to http://localhost:5000
+6. Open your browser and go to http://localhost:5000
-6. Enter your subjects and grades/scores, then click “Calculate ATAR” to get your result.
+7. Enter your subjects and grades/scores, then click “Calculate ATAR” to get your result.